 We all know that tracking the performance of your content is important.
 But one number that content marketers struggle to precisely measure is the return on their content investment.
-According to a Content Marketing Institute study, only 57% of content marketers are even tracking ROI—and considering today’s content ecosystem’s complexity and the increasingly convoluted modern customer journey, it’s hard to blame the 43% too much.
+According to a Content Marketing Institute study, only 36% of respondents claimed they were doing a very good job of tracking content marketing ROI—and considering today’s content ecosystem’s complexity and the increasingly convoluted modern customer journey, it’s hard to blame the 43% too much.

 But it’s always going to be the white whale for content marketers and those who write the checks—if you can show ROI, you know whether the money you’re spending on content is money well spent.
 So what does the hunt for ROI entail?
 What does the final product look like?
 And, despite all the talk, is this hunt really worth it?
 Let’s take a look.

 Sometimes, it’s easy to tell whether a piece of content has helped you make a sale.
 If you’re properly engaging marketing technology, it’s pretty simple to see when someone buys from you whether or not they’ve looked at your content, what content they looked at, and tons of other data.
 At Element Three we use HubSpot for this, and it helps us to determine whether the leads we bring in are coming in through contact with our content or through other paths.

 Your metrics should always be directly connected to your business goals, or at least as directly connected as they can be.
 For CXL, Bill Widmer says:

 Different companies with different goals have different ideas of ROI.
 Therefore, the definition of ROI changes depending on your personal content marketing KPIs.

 He suggests website traffic, leads generated, conversion rate, and direct sales as four good metrics that most content teams should track, though your priorities depend a lot on what stage in the content marketing process you’re in.